individkid/sidegeo/README.md

     * Configure -- open dialog to decorate plane's facets
     * Hyperlink -- jump through facet to another space
     * Execute -- call Haskell function attached to facet
-    * Draw -- draw on facet with traditional stylus
-  * Stylus -- what Draw motion does
-    * Segment -- draw segment between two clicks
-    * Path -- draw end to end segments between clicks
-    * Polygon -- drag segment to triangle to polygon
-    * Blur -- drag across curve to blur or sharpen
-    * Smooth -- drag across curve to smooth or sharpen
-    * Widen -- drag across curve to widen or narrow
-    * Fill -- drag across curve to fill or hollow
-    * Bright -- drag across curve to brighten or darken
-    * Color -- drag across curve to rotate color wheel

 Configuration/history files consist of commands.
 User input appends to file.
 Appended commands immediately control display only when playback is at end of file; otherwise display is controlled from playback location.
-The names supplied in --time --start commands have file scope shared by --branch and --jump files.
+The names supplied in --time --start --plane commands have file scope shared by --branch and --jump files.

   * --plane takes three scalars to set up for classify
   * --point takes vector for construct and classify